Krupp Center for Integrative Research

 ACUITY: NCCIH-funded U01 multicenter feasibility trial (Cleveland Clinics, Vanderbilt, UC San Diego) studying Acupuncture in the Emergency Department

-Visit the Resources page to explore the presentations and worksheets used at the periodically held CME workshops that help clinical faculty learn about and apply PBR in their clinics.
+Visit the PBR Resources page to explore resources, presentations and worksheets to help clinician-scientists learn about and implement practice-based research in clinic.

 Get Involved